alexandradavis806/alexandradavis806/README.md

 ### Hi there 👋

-- I’m currently working as a software engineering intern with a company called RealBlocks
+- I’m a graduate of Flatiron School's Software Engineering Bootcamp, and I'm currently working as a software engineering intern with a company called RealBlocks
 - 🌱 I’m currently learning various roles with a focus on full stack and system engineering, as well as product management
 - 👯 I have a separate github for my internship role, so that's why my green squares are minimal right now :-)
 - 📫 How to reach me: alex.davis806@gmail.com